Natural Treatment for High Blood Pressure

-An astounding number of people have high blood pressure.
+An astounding number of people have hypertension.
 According to the latest U.S. statistics, 30 million Americans have hypertension.
-That number does not reflect the sheer numbers of people who have not yet been diagnosed.
+That number does not reflect the sheer numbers of people who have not yet been diagnosed or those in the rest of our world.
 Those without a good health plan may have hypertension for years before they ever know about it.
 Those facts are scary enough, without considering the numbers do not include the rest of the world.

-Whether you are at risk for developing hypertension or are already dealing with high blood pressure, natural treatments can help you avoid or get rid of the problem once and for all.
+Whether you are at risk for developing hypertension or are already dealing with the problem, natural treatments can help you avoid or treat it without having to use medications or deal with the possibilities of worsening disease.

 How High Blood Pressure is Diagnosed